-PRINCE CHARMING.
+Chapter 5 PRINCE CHARMING

-The old glove lay upon the floor forgotten, while Rose sat musing, till a quick step sounded in the hall, and a voice drew near tunefully humming.
+The old glove lay upon the floor forgotten while Rose sat musing, till a quick step sounded in the hall and a voice drew near, tunefully humming.

+'''

-"As he was walkin' doun the street The city for to view, Oh, there he spied a bonny lass, The window lookin' through."
+"As he was walkin' down the street

+The city for to view,

+Oh, there he spied a bonny lass,

+The window lookin' through."

-"Sae licht he jumpèd up the stair, And tirled at the pin; Oh, wha sae ready as hersel' To let the laddie in?"
+"Sae licht he jumpèd up the stair,

+And tirled at the pin;

+Oh, wha sae ready as hersel'

+To let the laddie in?"

+'''

-sung Rose, as the voice paused and a tap came at the door.
+sang Rose as the voice paused and a tap came at the door.

-"Good morning, Rosamunda; here are your letters, and your most devoted ready to execute any commissions you may have for him," was Charlie's greeting, as he came in looking comely, gay, and debonair as usual.
+"Good morning, Rosamunda, here are your letters, and your most devoted ready to execute any commissions you may have for him," was Charlie's greeting as he came in looking comely, gay, and debonair as usual.

-"Thanks: I've no errands unless you mail my replies, if these need answering; so by your leave, Prince," and Rose began to open the handful of notes he threw into her lap.
+"Thanks.
+I've no errands unless you mail my replies, if these need answering, so by your leave, Prince," and Rose began to open the handful of notes he threw into her lap.

-"Ha! what sight is this to blast mine eyes?" ejaculated Charlie, as he pointed to the glove with a melodramatic start; for, like most accomplished amateur actors, he was fond of introducing private theatricals into his "daily walk and conversation."
+"Ha!
+What sight is this to blast mine eyes?" ejaculated Charlie, as he pointed to the glove with a melodramatic start, for, like most accomplished amateur actors, he was fond of introducing private theatricals into his daily talk and conversation.